 One of football's most popular chairman, the biggest cheer during Boro's 2004 Carling Cup final win over Bolton came when Steve's face was shown on the giant screen at Cardiff's Millennium Stadium.
 During the same year he celebrated ten years at the top of the club and was given the Freedom of Middlesbrough in recognition of his work for the town.
 He is also managing director of international tank container services company Bulkhaul, which he began in his early 20s by borrowing £1,000 from his father.
 The firm specialises in transporting chemicals around the world and has grown to become one of the UK's top private companies.

-AFTER a management career that has taken him to Panama and Switzerland, Neil initially joined the club in in 2007 as Chief Operating Officer to review the club's operational and commercial activities, including all customer-facing aspects.
+AFTER a management career that has taken him to Panama and Switzerland, Neil initially joined the club in in 2007 as Chief Operating Officer.

 He was made Chief Executive in March 2012 after nine months doing the job on an interim basis.
-Neil had previously worked with chemical companies such as ICI and more recently Syngenta.
+Neil had previously worked with chemical companies such as ICI and more recently Syngenta, and brings a wealth of experience to the club.

 SINCE Keith joined the club, Boro's profile has changed beyond all recognition.